OlGe404/ansible-collections/README.md

     [Fixed] for any bug fixes.
     [Security] in case of vulnerabilities.

-Keep an Unreleased section at the top to track upcoming changes.
+Keep an [UNRELEASED] section at the top to track upcoming changes.
 This serves two purposes:
-    People can see what changes they might expect in upcoming releases At release time, you can move the Unreleased section changes into a new release version section.
+    People can see what changes they might expect in upcoming releases At release time, you can move the [UNRELEASED] section changes into a new release version section.
 ```

 # Release a new version
-The [release.yml pipeline](.github/workflows/release.yml) is used to test, build and publish a new version of this collection to ansible-galaxy hub if a release-tag is pushed.
-All notable changes can be a reason to release a new version of this collection, as long as they fit the semver specification.
+The [release.yml pipeline](https://github.com/OlGe404/olge404.unix/tree/main/.github/workflows/release.yml) is used to test, build and publish a new version of this collection to ansible-galaxy hub if a release-tag is pushed.

-Before attempting to release a new version, update the `version` field in the [galaxy.yml file](galaxy.yml).
-The release pipeline will check if the version of the pushed release-tag matches the `version` field in the galaxy.yml file and will fail, if it doesn't match.
-It will also fail if the version you are trying to release already exists on ansible-galaxy hub for this collection.
+Before attempting to release a new version, update the `version` field in the [galaxy.yml file](https://github.com/OlGe404/olge404.unix/tree/main/galaxy.yml).
+The release pipeline will check if the version of the release-tag matches the `version` field in the galaxy.yml file and will fail, if it doesn't match.
+It will also fail if the version you are trying to release already exists on ansible-galaxy hub.

 If you forgot to update the `version` field in the galaxy.yml file, but already pushed a release-tag and the release pipeline fails, you have to:

 * Update the version in the galaxy.yml file and push it
 * Delete the failed release-tag locally and remote
 * Create and push a new annotated release-tag to retry the release